Generalizing while preserving monotonicity in comparison-based preference learning models: Introduction

-Independent of user-provided comparisons, alternatives usually come with descriptive information. \cite{DBLP:journals/nca/MenkeM08}, \cite{csiszar2012algorithms} and \cite{zhao2016deep} proposed to model an alternative's score as a parametrized function of a vector embedding of the description of the alternative.
-Recently, this trick has been widely used in the context of language models~\cite{vaswani2017attention,brown2020language}, especially through algorithms like \emph{Reinforcement Learning with Human Feedback} (RLHF)~ \cite{DBLP:conf/nips/ChristianoLBMLA17,DBLP:conf/nips/StiennonO0ZLVRA20}, \emph{Direct Preference Optimization} (DPO)~\cite{dpo}, or \emph{Generalized Preference Optimization} (GPO)~\cite{DBLP:conf/icml/TangGZCMRRVPP24}, to name a few.
+Independent of user-provided comparisons, alternatives usually come with descriptive information. \gbreplace{\cite{DBLP:journals/nca/MenkeM08,csiszar2012algorithms,zhao2016deep} proposed to model an alternative's score as a parametrized function of a vector embedding of the description of the alternative.}{A natural idea to generalize is then to model an alternative's score as a parametrized function of a vector embedding of the description of the alternative; see e.g., \cite{DBLP:journals/nca/MenkeM08,csiszar2012algorithms,zhao2016deep,duanGeneralizedModelMultidimensional2017,guIntransitivityModelMatchup2021}.} Recently, this trick has been widely used in the context of language models~\cite{vaswani2017attention,brown2020language}, especially through algorithms like \emph{Reinforcement Learning with Human Feedback} (RLHF)~\cite{DBLP:conf/nips/ChristianoLBMLA17,DBLP:conf/nips/StiennonO0ZLVRA20}, \emph{Direct Preference Optimization} (DPO)~\cite{dpo}, or \emph{Generalized Preference Optimization} (GPO)~\cite{DBLP:conf/icml/TangGZCMRRVPP24}, to name a few.
 In this paper, we restrict ourselves to \emph{linear models}, where an alternative's score is assumed to be a linear function of their embedding.
-Such linear models of preferences trained from comparative judgments have previously been studied and used, e.g. by ~\cite{DBLP:conf/ijcai/GuoTKOCCEDI18,DBLP:conf/aaai/NoothigattuGADR18,DBLP:journals/pacmhci/LeeKKKYCSNLPP19}.
+Application-wise, we focus on social choice applications, and rule out Supervised FineTuning applications.
+Such linear models of preferences trained from comparative judgments have previously been studied and used, e.g. by~\cite{DBLP:conf/ijcai/GuoTKOCCEDI18,DBLP:conf/aaai/NoothigattuGADR18,DBLP:journals/pacmhci/LeeKKKYCSNLPP19}.

 The study of the mathematical guarantees of preference learning algorithms has only emerged recently.
 In particular, nonlinear models have been empirically shown to violate monotonicity properties~\cite{DBLP:conf/nips/ChenMZ0ZRC24,DBLP:journals/corr/abs-2402-13228,DBLP:journals/corr/abs-2410-08847}.
-While \cite{pairwise-monotonicity} proved that nonlinear models nevertheless provide a weak monotonicity guarantee they call \emph{local pairwise monotonicity}, they also suggest that these models are unlikely to verify stronger forms of monotonicity.
+While \cite{bareillesMonotonicityAIAlignment2025} proved that nonlinear models nevertheless provide a weak monotonicity guarantee they call \emph{local pairwise monotonicity}, they also suggest that these models are unlikely to verify stronger forms of monotonicity.
 Conversely, and quite remarkably, \cite{DBLP:conf/aaai/FageotFHV24} proved that the GBT model guarantees monotonicity for all GBT root laws.
 Our model extends GBT in several ways.